Are You A Witness To An Accident?

 - Louisiana is a pure comparative negligence state.
 In Louisiana, even if you were 99% responsible for the accident, you can still recover 1% of the damages.

 - Other states follow different negligence laws, such as contributory negligence.
 Some states with contributory negligence laws will bar you from recovering damages if you are at all responsible for your accident.

 A witness can contest the insurance company’s allegations against you.
 Having a witness who can attest to the other party’s responsibility for the accident is ideal.
 You and your lawyer will have stronger negotiating power when you attempt to negotiate a reasonable settlement.

-If your case proceeds to court, your witness can provide valuable information to the judge/jury.
-Your witness's testimony could sway the court's judgment in your favor.
+If your case proceeds to court, your witness can provide the judge/jury valuable information.
+Your witness’s testimony could sway the court’s judgment in your favor.